 More Mental Health Support For Victorian Students

-More Victorian secondary school students will soon have access to the school-based mental health support they need, thanks to the Victorian Government.
+Secondary students in Ovens Murray and Mallee will have better access to the school-based mental health support they need, thanks to the Andrews Labor Government.

 Mental health practitioners offer counselling and early intervention services, and coordinate support for students with complex needs, linking them with broader allied and community health services.